 I love living in Bountiful!
-My wife, Cami, and I and our four children frequently enjoy all that this great city has to offer: hiking, biking, shopping on Main, chalk art, the parade, the farmer's market, good neighbors, great friends, safe neighborhoods, and convenient and accessible amenities.
-We chose to live in this community because of the many positive things that Bountiful has to offer to families and I am committed to preserving all these wonderful things about Bountiful City.
+My wife, Cami, and I and our four children frequently enjoy all that this great city has to offer: trails, hiking, biking, shopping on Main, chalk art, the parade, the farmer's market, good neighbors, great friends, safe neighborhoods, and convenient and accessible amenities.
+We chose to live in this community 13 years ago, because of the many positive things that Bountiful has to offer to families and I am committed to preserving all these wonderful things about Bountiful City.

 However, Bountiful is changing as all healthy communities do.
 Ensuring that the inevitable changes are purposeful and beneficial to all of us who live here will require a clear vision and collaboration among our citizens, land owners, developers, city staff, and elected officials.
 My background in planning coupled with my vested love of Bountiful makes me uniquely suited to lead this community of citizens and professionals towards new opportunities amidst inevitable growth.
 Together we will do the extraordinary.

-The current Master Plan for Bountiful City is 10 years old and does not address the challenges and opportunities that we face today and in the coming decades.
+The current Master Plan for Bountiful City is 10 years old and does not address the challenges and opportunities that we face today and will continue to face in the coming decades.
 Our new plan needs to clearly prioritize our needs and then be deliberate in addressing them.
 My background is in planning and urban design.
 I have worked on projects for Salt Lake City, Park City, Springville, Bountiful, and other cities across the Wasatch Front and beyond.
 I have had a hand in designing plazas, parks and public spaces that strengthen neighborhoods and improve property values.

 A city is a lot like a growing child.
 We would love for that child to stay young forever, but our wishing will not make it so.
 Just like we wouldn’t want our child to grow up without goals and direction, we need to give our city that same attention.
 Growth and change are coming to Bountiful.
 My experience and your voice can guide this growth in a positive direction.

 Our city council meets regularly and votes on important agenda items.
 When was the last time you heard what was voted on and how they came to that decision?
-I realize that all of us our living extremely busy lives, full of good things.
+I realize that all of us are living extremely busy lives, full of good things.
 It’s hard to break away from that and actively campaign for city issues.
 I want to make it easy for you to have your opinions and ideas noted and implemented into short and long term plans for Bountiful City.
 I have worked a lot with public input committees and I look forward to using my experience to gather information to make the best possible choices for the City of Bountiful.